jakejones2/sc_comment_scraper/README.md

 to do:
-    remove none asci char? remove weird characters? or convert to normal? make sure retrieiving urls from parent is factored into progress bar make app replayable, currently crashes on second press of start
+    the 'tracks' parent url crashes, but playlist works fine remove none asci char? remove weird characters? or convert to normal? make sure retrieiving urls from parent is factored into progress bar make app replayable, currently crashes on second press of start